upper waypoint

 These latest omicron descendants, nicknamed for the letters used for their mutations, have risen in prominence recently around the country, overtaking the previous leading variant, JN.1 — the one that “was ruling the roost for a lot of the winter and spring,” Chin-Hong said.
 Now, KP.3 has become the most dominant strain nationwide.

-In the CDC’s “Region 9” group of western states that encompasses California, KP.2 is still dominant, according to the most recent data.
-In the Bay Area, WastewaterSCAN’s Bidwell said that KP.1 and KP.2 are still the dominant variants in the three Bay Area wastewater sites where the Stanford team sequenced this data on specific variants.
+In the Bay Area, WastewaterSCAN’s Bidwell said that KP.2 is still the dominant variant in the three Bay Area wastewater sites where the Stanford team sequenced this data on specific variants.

 The new variants matter because each new one brought increased transmissibility during the pandemic.
 This means that although much of the general population will not get particularly sick with these new COVID-19 variants when they become dominant, there will still be higher-risk groups that will get seriously ill, Chin-Hong said.